mcsweeney90/thesis-code/chapter2/README.md

 # Optimizing scheduling heuristics for accelerated architectures.

-All the classes and functions can be found in `src.py`.
+All of the main classes and functions can be found in `src.py`.
 The directories contain the scripts used to generate results and analyze them (e.g., make plots).

 ## Navigation